sandilemabiba/Power-Instability-System-P.IS-/README.md

 # Use Cases

-Government departments and public institutions
+Government departments and public institutions.
-Defence and military communication environments Utilities and infrastructure operators
+Defence and military communication environments.
+Utilities and infrastructure operators.
-Universities and examination systems
+Universities and examination systems.
-Financial and regulatory bodies
+Financial and regulatory bodies.
 Anywhere power instability intersects with accountability risk.

 # Ethical & Security Notice